 A credit report contains information on where you live, how you pay your bills, and whether you have been sued, arrested, or filed for bankruptcy.
-Consumer reporting companies sell the information in your report to creditors, insurers, employers, and other businesses that use it to evaluate your applications for credit, insurance, employment, or renting a home.
-The three nationwide consumer reporting companies are Equifax, Experian, and TransUnion.
+Consumer reporting agencies sell the information in your report to creditors, insurers, employers, and other businesses that use it to evaluate your applications for credit, insurance, employment, or renting a home.
+The three nationwide consumer reporting agencies are Equifax, Experian, and TransUnion.

 Most frequently asked questions and the answers about free credit reports: